uobdv/Design-Verification/index.md

 ## Exercises

 The exercises are designed to further your understanding of Verilog, the simulator and the e language, and to give you an opportunity to practice the material covered during the lectures.
-The ModelSim simulator and SpecMan Elite are installed under Linux, for access instructions please see above.
+The ModelSim/QuestaSim simulator and SpecMan Elite are installed under Linux, for access instructions please see above.

 ### Exercise 1